asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 **How?**

-Upon provisioning, local IAM users are only setup with programmatic access keys.
+Upon provisioning, local IAM users are only set up with programmatic access keys.
 A console password is never created.
 Individuals should not attempt to enable console access for these accounts.
 No further steps are required to enforce this standard.

 <br><br>

-### 5. Local IAM Users are given access granting least privilege
+### 6. Local IAM Users are given access granting least privilege

 **Capital Group Controls:**
 |Control Statement|Description|